google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/development-phases.markdown

 ## Build a Production Version of Your Site

 You can build a production ready version of your site with the simple gulp command.
-This command runs some the tasks we’ve seen already, with additional tasks aimed at making your site load faster and more efficiently.
+This command runs some of the tasks we’ve seen already, with additional tasks aimed at making your site load faster and more efficiently.

 The main tasks the production build performs are: